Photo by Cook Republic

 Tips

-• Oil for frying: If you’re wondering why I don’t use coconut oil for frying, it’s because it has a smoke point of only 170C, and when you shallow fry the oil will reach approx 190-210C.
-I prefer to use extra virgin olive oil as it has a smoke point of 206C, and has higher oxidative stability.
-Read THIS STUDY for more info.
+- Oil for frying: If you’re wondering why I don’t use coconut oil for frying, it’s because it has a smoke point of only 170C, and when you shallow fry the oil will reach approx 190-210C.
+I prefer to use beef tallow as the smoke point is 250C, or if I don’t have any of that I use a mixture of ghee (also 250C smoke point) and extra virgin olive oil (206C smoke point).
+If using extra virgin olive oil, read THIS STUDY for info on safe use and oxidative stability.

 Variations